8th-chandrian/maze-generator/README.md

 # maze-generator
-A simple maze generation app built with JavaFX
+A simple maze generation app built with JavaFX.